[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 How to check the expiration date of a certificate using openssl command/option explanation

 Hello.
-I am a member of the Beyond System Solutions Department.
+I am a member of the System Solutions Department of Beyond Co., Ltd.

-Over the past ten years, HTTPS has become widespread, and the number of HTTP sites has decreased considerably.
+This Beyond blog you are viewing has been converted to HTTPS.
+Over the past decades, HTTPS has become a huge hit, and the number of HTTP sites has decreased considerably.

 "The command usage and options differ slightly depending on the person, but what are the differences?"